Helpful information and resources for parents

 We hope this information is helpful to you in your search for child care and in caring for you family.
 The following documents are either links to helpful web sites or resources in PDF format.
 You must have Adobe Acrobat Reader in order to view or print the PDF documents.

-If you do not have Acrobat Reader, click the icon below to download a free version.
+If you do not have Acrobat Reader, click the icon below to download it for free.

 This brochure will give you information you need when considering the child care options for your family.
 To download a PDF of the brochure, CLICK HERE.

 Steps for Choosing Child Care & Child Care Checklist

 Parents are encouraged to visit at least three programs several times (at different times) and research each program carefully before making a decision.
 CCA is a parent's choice program and does not recommend or endorse any child care programs.
 For helpful information as you begin this process, CLICK HERE.